Forceu/barcodebuddy-android/README.md

 ## Usage

-Make sure to use the latest release (at the moment you need to use latest master commit, otherwise the app will not work).
-Then open Barcode Buddy, go to the menu API and click on the three dots in the top right corner.
-Select "Add mobile app" and scan the QR code with the app.
+Make sure to use the latest release.
+Then open Barcode Buddy, go to the menu "API" and click on "Add mobile app".
+Then scan the QR code with the app.

 ## Project Status